How BetterHelp Helped Me To Be A Recovering Pessimist: Jennifer

 Unmet expectations and bitterness

-I never had a say in my counselors, and it was hard to get adults to believe me about what the real issues were, so I just stopped trying.
-I had sworn off counseling because of those experiences.
-Therefore, as an adult, I was very bitter that people who were trained to notice these things had missed everything that was going on with me in my home life.”
+I never had a say in my counselors, and it was hard to get adults to believe me about what the real issues were, so I lost faith in the system.
+I had sworn off counseling because of this struggle.
+Therefore, as an adult, I was very bitter that people who were trained to notice these things had missed all the bad stuff that was going on with me in my home life.”

 Jennifer’s challenges as an adult

 “As an adult, I have leftover self-esteem issues from childhood, and I've never really felt I've thrived.
-However, the main reason I decided to seek help was because my husband, who I have been with for 11 years, became addicted to prescription pills in 2014 while I was pregnant with our son, which then progressed into heroin.
+However, the main reason I decided to seek help was that my husband, whom I have been with for 11 years, became addicted to prescription pills in 2014 while I was pregnant with our son, which then progressed into heroin.

 The traumatic aftermath of addiction and relapse